jadilorenzo/obsidian/Story/Story.md

 Anarchy wasn’t a revolution; it was a bomb.
 The NEMESIS was the spark.

 EMPs have the capacity to violently overload circuitry by causing voltage spikes that fry both capacitors and the now unprotected components.
-Frying the central nervous system of the western hemisphere would do the trick.
+Frying the central nervous system of the western hemisphere was calculated to start WWIII.

-Near silent anticipation filled the air as the crew prepared to witness the initiation of that bomb anarchy.
+Near silent anticipation filled the air as the crew prepared to witness the DETONATION.
 At precisely 9:59:59 AM, the EMP weapon unleashed its devastating power.

 But there had been a slight miscalculation.

 The engineers of this weapon hadn’t accounted for the pulse ricocheting off the inside of the atmosphere which multiplied the force of the pulse over seventeen times.
-Within 0.133 seconds, this wave of electromagnetic energy engulfed the entire surface of the globe.
+Within 0.133 seconds, this wave of electromagnetic energy engulfed the surface of the globe.

-As the invisible wave of the EMP raced across the globe, skylines instantly went dark and the world's technological infrastructure crumbled instantly.
-The dazzling screens that once commanded attention in every household turned into gaping black mirrors.
+As the invisible wave of the EMP raced across the globe, skylines instantly went dark and the world's technological infrastructure crumbled.
+Instantly.
+The dazzling screens that once commanded attention in every household became lifeless, gaping black mirrors.
 Cars stalled on highways, their electronic brains fried.
-The crackle of electricity that had become the backdrop of modern life fell into an eerie silence — a silence soon filled with screams.
+The crackle of electricity that had become the backdrop of modern life fell into an eerie moment of silence — a silence soon filled with screams.

 ## 1: Nothing is Fair in War